kang716/SensitivityAnalysisOfABMsDENV/README.md

 ## **Model Objectives**

 This model has been developed to perform Monte Carlo Simulation and sensitivity analysis.
-By varying four input parameters embedded in the model (i.e., the level of herd immunity, introduction rate, the number of mosquitoes, and mosquito extrinsic incubation period).
+The simulations are executed by varying four input parameters embedded in the model (i.e., the level of herd immunity, introduction rate, the number of mosquitoes, and mosquito extrinsic incubation period).

 * The level of herd immunity: the probability of exposure to DENV prior to a start of simulation (high, medium, and low)
 * Introduction rate: the rate of infection from outside (1.0*e-6 - 1.0*e-5)